 I’m here to tell you this isn’t the case!

-But there are helpful things to know about Black-Eyed Susan that don’t always get mentioned when you see this plant on the “Best Flowers for Colorado & Utah” lists.
+But there are helpful things to know about Black-Eyed Susan that don’t always get mentioned when you see this plant on the “Best Flowers for Colorado, Utah & the West” lists.

 So, in this article, you’re going to learn…